 \paragraph{Paper Organization}

-We continue this section with the motivations and some notation.
+We continue this section with the motivation and the notation.
 In \Cref{sec::covering}, we discuss how covering is used to determine the capacity of the noisy permutation channel along with some basics in covering.
-We begin the proof of \Cref{thm::bounds_uniform_type} in \Cref{sec::main_divergence_results}.
-At the end of \Cref{sec::main_divergence_results}, we prove \Cref{thm::strict_positive}.
+We prove \Cref{thm::bounds_uniform_type} and \Cref{thm::strict_positive} in \Cref{sec::main_divergence_results}.
 We prove all the parts of \Cref{thm::other_channels} in the appendix.